ugurkiymetli/ugurkiymetli/README.md

 - 🤝 I’m looking for help with **learning React**

-- 👨‍💻 All of my projects are available at [ugurkiymetli.com](ugurkiymetli.com)
+- 👨‍💻 All of my projects are available at [my web site](www.ugurkiymetli.com).

 - 💬 Ask me about **React, JS and pretty much anything you want to ask.**